 Look for these painkillers as the active ingredients in commonly used brands.
 Many people use Advil Liquid Gel for toothache because its active ingredient is ibuprofen, or Tylenol because its active ingredient is acetaminophen.

-If your child has a toothache, you can give them the appropriate dose of children’s acetaminophen or ibuprofen as a tooth pain remedy.
+If your child has a toothache, you can give them the appropriate dose of children's acetaminophen or ibuprofen as a tooth pain remedy.
 You should also take them to the dentist as soon as possible.
 Make sure you get medical advice from a licensed professional before administering toothache home remedies to children.
 Click here for information on free and reduced-cost dental care for kids and read our full Medicaid, Medicare and CHIP guide to find out more about state-funded insurance options.

 This is another over-the-counter painkiller which fights inflammation and can offer considerable toothache pain relief.
 Aspirin is only suitable for adults over 18, and you must not take it if you are bleeding from your mouth (or anywhere else) since it prevents blood from clotting.